• News

 One day the house seems to burst at the seams with football kit and school bags, and the next you’re rattling around a house that feels too large for two – or even one.

-Most downsizers are around 65, aware they’re getting older and worry that they won’t be able to keep on top of a larger property and garden.
-Family homes often come with high maintenance and running costs, especially energy bills.
+Most downsizers are close to or in retirement, aware they’re getting older, and may not be able to keep on top of a large property and garden.

 Getting a mortgage in later life